How to Recover Shopify Abandoned Carts

 4. Analyze and adjust

 The reporting for your abandoned cart email shows you how many reminders have been sent, and how much revenue you’ve generated from reminding customers to complete their purchase.
-If you aren’t seeing the results you expected initially, you may need to make some adjustments to the content, design, or CTA.
+If you aren’t seeing the results you expected initially, you may need to make some adjustments to the content, subject lines, design, or CTAs.
 Keep testing these variables to see what works best for your business.

 Additional value of abandoned cart emails